Published 2014-09-22.

 The sample code for this lecture can be found in

-Many of the methods shown require an ExecutionContext
+Many of the methods shown require an ExecutionContext;

-the code shown on this page assumes that an ExecutionContext
+the code shown on this page assumes that an ExecutionContext is provided.

 As we discussed in the MultiThreading lecture,

-is to place the following before the methods that require it:
+one way to provide an ExecutionContext is to place the following before the methods that require it:

 import concurrent.ExecutionContext.Implicits.global